Doctor of Philosophy (PhD)

 Students intending to pursue the degree of Doctor of Philosophy (PhD) enter our program with Bachelor’s degrees and Master’s degrees from a variety of disciplines.
 Students entering the PhD program with less background in statistical methods and theory than what is provided by our core Master of Science in Statistics program are advised to take courses from the MS core to prepare for PhD-level study.
 In addition to the prerequisites listed on the MS Requirements page, we strongly recommend at least one semester of real analysis.

 The PhD degree requires 72 credits beyond the Bachelor’s degree, with at least half of those, including all research credits, earned from Iowa State University.
-In addition to the PhD core courses, the Program of Study must include at least four 500- or 600-level statistics courses, with at least two of those at the 600 level and selected from an approved list of 600-level electives.
+In addition to the PhD core courses, the Program of Study must include at least five 5000- or 6000-level statistics courses, with at least three of those at the 6000 level and selected from an approved list of 6000-level electives.
 The 72 total credits should include at least 18 hours of research.
-Students take a written preliminary examination, an oral preliminary examination, write a dissertation containing original research in statistics, and pass a final oral examination.
+Students take a written qualifying examination, an oral preliminary examination, write a dissertation containing original research in statistics, and pass a final oral examination.

 Learning Goals: Doctor of Philosophy in Statistics